millionhz/network-security-notes/content/docs/3-network-attacks/threats/rst-injection.md

 ---
 weight: 20
-title: "Disruption"
+title: "RST Injection"
 ---

-# Disruption
+# RST Injection

-Disruption attacks are used to disrupt the normal operation of a TCP connection.
+RST Injection is a Disruption attacks which can be used to disrupt the normal operation of a TCP connection between two hosts.

-## RST Injection
+## RST Injection Workflow

 Normally, a TCP connection is closed by each side sending a **FIN packet** which is reliably delivered with acks.